 Remember: Timing Is Everything

-To say that telling your partner you want a divorce is delicate.
+It is an understatement to say that telling your partner you want a divorce is delicate.
 The four words “I want a divorce” verbally plant C4 and blow up the remainders of what was once a strong foundation.
-It is an enormous decision, one that, when broached, will alter both your lives — and the lives of your children — forever.
+It is an enormous decision, one that, when addressed, will alter both your lives — and the lives of your children — forever.
 As such, you want to make sure that you choose to have the conversation at a time when your partner is emotionally capable of receiving the news.
-In other words, don’t tell them you want a divorce when they’re stressed or emotional.
+In other words, don’t tell them you want a divorce when they’re stressed or going through an emotional period.
 “You know your partner better than anyone, so don’t make the disastrous mistake of bringing up divorce in the middle of an important life event,” advises relationship coach Alice Wood.
 “Be patient and remember that the announcement can wait until a moment when its impact will be the least damaging.”
 Is this obvious?
 Yes.
-But it’s essential.
+But it’s essential to understand.